vesoft-inc/nebula/src/parser/test/fuzzing/README.md

-# Nebula Graph Database fuzz testing
+# NebulaGraph Database fuzz testing

 Nebula-graph uses [libfuzzer](http://llvm.org/docs/LibFuzzer.html) for fuzz test.
 If you want to use fuzz test, then you need to use the [Clang](https://clang.llvm.org/) to compile Nebula.